2023 Saskatchewan Income Tax Calculator

 Where to Mail Tax Return for ?

-After calculating your annual income taxes using the Saskatchewan Income Tax Calculator, it’s time to file your tax return.
-The Canadian Revenue Agency (CRA), responsible for processing income tax returns, provides several avenues for submission, including both electronic and paper options.Electronic Filing
+After you calculate your income taxes with the Saskatchewan Income Tax Calculator, it’s time to file your tax return.
+The Canadian Revenue Agency (CRA) processes tax returns and offers several ways to submit them.
+You can choose to file online or use paper forms.

-- Returns where CRA has asked for the original receipts / documentation and adjustments: Prince Edward Island (CPA) Tax Centre, 275 Pope Road, Summerside PE C1N 6E7
+- Prince Edward Island (CPA) Tax Centre, 275 Pope Road, Summerside PE C1N 6E7

 How Much is Capital Gains Tax in Saskatchewan ?